 The importance of food traceability cannot be overstated.
 The World Health Organization (WHO) estimates that 420,000 people die annually from food contamination, which affects one in 10 people worldwide.
 If the worse happens and a food product results in consumer illness, your ability to implement a fast recall is crucial.
 The FDA assigns special importance to food traceability and even provides a list of foods that require strict recordkeeping.

 On November 15, 2022, the FDA updated their Food Traceability List (FTL).
 The FTL includes fresh cut fruits and vegetables, shell eggs, and nut butters, as well as certain fresh fruits, fresh vegetables, ready-to-eat deli salads, cheeses, and seafood products.
-Covered firms and farms, retail food establishments and restaurants will be required to provide information to the FDA within 24 hours, or some reasonable time to which the FDA agrees.

 What is the difference between food traceability and recall?
 According to the FAO, “traceability” is applied as a tool to control food hazards and to provide reliable product information and guarantee product authenticity.
 “Product Recall” is defined as the action to remove food from the market at any stage of the food chain, including that possessed by consumers.

 Simply put, if a product or ingredient marketed by your organization is suspected of causing consumer illnesses, you must be able to initiate an immediate and thorough recall.
 The FDA’s stance is that time is of the essence in this case.
 Even if your product is not on a FDA list, the prospect of consumer legal action by the hordes of attorneys who view food safety as a growth industry should be enough motivation to implement and maintain a thoroughly tested recall system.